Dietary iron and iron supplements

 Iron doses and instructions for use

-The recommended daily amount (RDA) includes the iron you get from both the food you eat and any supplements you take.
-In the EU, the RDA for iron for women is 14.8mg per day, and for men it is 8.7mg a day.
-Strict vegetarians and vegans, as well as pregnant and breastfeeding women, may need to take in higher levels of iron.
+The recommended daily intake includes the iron you get from both the food you eat and any supplements you take.
+In the EU, the recommended daily amount of iron for women is 14.8mg per day, and for men it is 8.7mg a day.

 Iron food sources